X-ray vision: In fiction

 Among the best known figures with "x-ray vision" are the fictional Superman, and the protagonist of the 1963 film X. The first person with X-ray vision in a comic book was Olga Mesmer in 1937's Spicy Mysteries.
 She is often considered to be one of the first superheroes.
 In myth, Lynceus of the Argonauts possessed a similar ability.

 Although called X-ray vision, this power has little to do with the actual effect of X-rays.
-Instead, it is usually presented as the ability to selectively see through certain objects as though they are invisible or translucent in order to see objects or surfaces beyond or deep inside the affected object or material.
+Instead, it is usually presented as the ability to selectively see through certain objects as though they are invisible or transparent in order to see objects or surfaces beyond or deep inside the affected object or material.
 Thus, Superman can see through walls to see the criminals beyond, or see through Lois Lane's dress to determine the color of her underwear (in Superman: The Movie, Warner Brothers, 1978).
 In such cases, the visions seen are generally in full color and in three dimensions.
 How such an effect might be created via x-rays is unexplained (the x-rays from the viewer's eyes would need to bounce back to their eyes the same way normal light reflects off objects and into the viewer's eyes: x-rays simply pass through an object and continue on their way.
 X-ray films are made as x-rays pass through an object and then through the x-ray film.
 The images seen on x-ray film are "shadows" of the objects the x-rays passed through on their way to the film).
 As depicted, x-ray vision is actually more of a form of the supposed psychic ability of remote viewing.